w3c/WebPlatformWG/WorkMode.md

-# WebPlatform Work mode
+# Work mode

 This document defines and describes the Web Platform WG's *Real Work Modes* including: Participation and Communication, Meetings, Call for Consensus, Mail List usage, links to important resources, etc.

 **Note the [WG's Charter](https://www.w3.org/2016/11/webplatform-charter.html) formally defines the general framework of the group's working mode.
-In all cases, the Charter and/or the [W3C Process Document](//www.w3.org/Consortium/Process/) overrides the information in this document.
+In all cases, the Charter and/or the [W3C Process Document](https://www.w3.org/Consortium/Process/) overrides the information in this document.
 Nevertheless, document contains additional information about how the group *really* works and as such, this information may be particularly useful to new members of the group.**

 This document is a *Living Document* and as such will change.
 Members of the group are encouraged to edit (e.g. to update, correct, etc.) the information in this  document.
 Comments about this document are welcome via the <code>[public-webapps@w3.org](mailto:public-webapps@w3.org)</code> e-mail list, using a subject prefix of <code>[WorkMode] ...</code>.

 ## Participation and Communication

-The group's formal Participation and Communication models are documented in the [Participation](https://www.w3.org/2016/11/webplatform-charter.html#participation) and [Communications](//www.w3.org/2015/10/webplatform-charter.html#communication) sections of its Charter, respectively.
+The group's formal Participation and Communication models are documented in the [Participation](https://www.w3.org/2016/11/webplatform-charter.html#participation) and [Communications](https://www.w3.org/2016/11/webplatform-charter.html#communication) sections of its Charter, respectively.

 Strictly speaking, only the Chairs and Editors have firm participation requirements.
 However, all WG members are strongly encouraged to participate in all of the [specifications in progress](https://www.w3.org/WebPlatform/WG/PubStatus).